Alfresco/SearchServices/e2e-test/generator-alfresco-docker-compose/README.md

 * `search` includes a Dockerfile template to start Search Services and Insight Engine
 * `config` includes configuration for HTTP Web Proxy (NGINX)
 * `zeppelin` includes a Dockerfile template to start Zeppelin with SSL
-* `keystores` includes every truststore and keystore required for SSL configuration
+* `keystores` includes every truststore and keystore required for SSL configuration.
+Included different stores for ACS 6.x and ACS 7.x, as there were changes between this versions

 ## Installation